Covering and tiling hypergraphs with tight cycles: Introduction

-The rest of the paper is devoted to the proof of Theorem~\ref{theorem:tilingthreshold}, bounding $t_{k-1}(n, C_s)$ from above.
-In Section~\ref{section:absorption}, we review the absorption technique for tilings, which we use in Section~\ref{section:tilingthresholds} to prove Theorem~\ref{theorem:tilingthreshold} under the assumption that we can find an almost perfect $C_s$-tiling (Lemma~\ref{lemma:almostcstiling}).
+Sections \ref{section:absorption}--\ref{section:tilings} are dedicated to investigating the tiling problem.
+Our aim is the proof of Theorem~\ref{theorem:tilingthreshold}, i.e. bounding $t(n, C^k_s)$ from above.
+In Section~\ref{section:absorption}, we review the absorption technique for tilings, which we use in Section~\ref{section:tilingthresholds} to prove Theorem~\ref{theorem:tilingthreshold} under the assumption that we can find an almost perfect $C^k_s$-tiling (Lemma~\ref{lemma:almostcstiling}).
 We prove Lemma~\ref{lemma:almostcstiling} in the next two sections: in Section~\ref{section:regularity} we review tools of hypergraph regularity and in Section~\ref{section:tilings} we introduce various auxiliary tilings that we use to finish the proof.

 We conclude with some remarks and open problems in Section~\ref{section:remarks}.